-Tanvi Pate is Visiting Fellow in the Department of Politics and International Studies (PAIS) at the University of Warwick.
-Her research interests include critical approaches to international relations and security with a focus on India’s bilateral relations, India and the global order, and South Asia politics.
+Tanvi Pate is Senior Sessional Tutor and Visiting Fellow in the Department of Politics and International Studies (PAIS) at the University of Warwick.
+Her research interests include critical approaches to international relations and security with a focus on India’s bilateral relations, India and the global order, and politics of Indo-Pacific.
 She holds degrees in International Relations from the University of Leicester (BA), the University of Warwick (MA) and (PhD).
-She is an Associate Fellow at the Higher Education Academy.
+She is an Associate Fellow of the Higher Education Academy.

 - Critical approaches to international relations

 - Critical constructivism

 - National identity and foreign policy

 - Indian foreign and security policy

 - The United States, India and the Global Nuclear Order: Narrative Identity and Representation (Abingdon, Oxon: Routledge, 2018).